 Your small business is established in the federal government contracting sector.
-You have become a member of the government contracting community by registering with the Central Contractor Registration (CCR) Data Base.
+You have become a member of the government contracting community by registering with System for Award Management (SAM).
 You have proposed, negotiated and have been awarded your first government contract(s) and have a successful past performance history with the government in selling your products and/or services.

 II.
 THE GENERAL SERVICES ADMINISTRATION (GSA)